 Seriously, do the diamonds look oval to you?
 They take on an elliptical appearance instead.

-The uneven bellies are a result of poor symmetry and looks plain awful.
+The uneven bellies are a result of poor symmetry and look plain awful.

-As you can see, buying fancy shapes based solely on a grading report isn’t a wise thing to do.
-I need to stress the importance of working with a jeweler (e.g. James Allen) who is able to provide magnified images/videos for your examination.
-On top of that, you need someone who is able to provide tangible light performance information to help you make an educated purchase decision.
+Buying fancy shapes based solely on a grading report isn’t a wise thing to do.
+I need to stress the importance of working with a jeweler (e.g. James Allen) who can provide magnified images/videos for your examination.
+On top of that, I would recommend buying from a business who is able to provide you with tangible light performance information.

 You want to buy brilliant looking stones (left) and avoid the majority of ghastly ones (right).

 Due to their faceting structure, most oval diamonds have an intrinsic bowtie effect (dark areas resembling a bow tie) that can be seen from a face up view.
 This phenomenon is created as a result of pavilion facets that cause light obstruction when a person looks at the diamond.